elisoncrum/piipan/docs/quick-start-guide-states.md

 ## System Status

 All three API's are in Alpha stage and under active development.
-We plan on having API's ready for states testing in a sandbox environment by the end of April 2021.
+We plan on having API's ready for state testing in a sandbox environment by end of April 2021.

 ## API Overview